Segnaly-2021/CV_Image-Classification/README.md

 It's a slightly modified version of the ResNet architecture with little changes:

 - The input layer shape is set to (28, 28, 1) to match the MNIST dataset image size (28,28).
-- I reduced the number of stages of Residual Blocks down to 2 instead of 4 in the original architecture ...
+- I reduced the number of Residual Blocks down to 5, which makes it a ResNet-12.

-As mentioned earlier, I trained the model on the MNIST dataset, and got around 96% accuracy.
+As mentioned earlier, I trained the model on the MNIST dataset, and got 98.9% accuracy.

 I then built the API with FastAPI and *Dockerized* it.